Lee's new book, Directing Actors: A Practical Aesthetics Approach is now in print. To order:

 Lee also lectured at the annual Screen Actor’s Guild Conservatory Summer Seminar, and was recently honored to be chosen to give a series of post-graduate lectures on independent filmmaking at the prestigious University of California, Riverside Creative Writing MFA program.
-Lee also taught filmmaking, directing, screenwriting, and lectured on film genre at the Los Angeles Film School.
+He also mentored MFA candidates' thesis feature film scripts.
+Lee also taught filmmaking, directing, screenwriting, and lectured on film genre and cultural aesthetics at the Los Angeles Film School.

 Lee is an active Hollywood filmmaker.
-He recently produced the feature film Bachelor Lions, which starred David Arquette, Jon Lovitz, Robert Davi, Mitchel Musso, and James Maslow for RiverRock Films.
-He continues to work with RiverRock on numerous other projects as a writer/producer.
+He produced the feature film Bachelor Lions, which starred David Arquette, Jon Lovitz, Robert Davi, Mitchel Musso, and James Maslow for RiverRock Films.
+He continues to work with RiverRock and Curation Films on numerous other projects as a writer/producer.

 Lee wrote and directed the independent TV pilot Crime Share for Route 17 Productions.
 He was also the director and co-creator of Inside Private Lives, the hit theatrical show that was the LA Weekly Pick of the Week, recommended twice by LA Times, received a rave in NY Times, and out of over 2,000 shows placed in the Top 10 at The Edinburgh Theatre Festival.